Coalinga, California: Economy

 The city's main industries are agriculture, oil, Cannabis, education and incarceration.
-The city is home to the Coalinga Oil Field, operated by Chevron and Aera Energy; the Guijarral Hills Oil Field; Pleasant Valley State Prison; Ocean Grown Extracts; Next Green Wave; and Coalinga State Hospital.
+The city is home to the Coalinga Oil Field, operated by Chevron and Aera Energy; the Guijarral Hills Oil Field; and Pleasant Valley State Prison.

-Coalinga is home to California's first new mental health hospital in more than 50 years: a 1,500-bed facility built specifically to house sexually violent predators.
 Coalinga State Hospital opened in September 2005.
+It was California's first new mental health hospital in more than 50 years, a 1,500-bed facility built specifically to house sexually violent predators.

-In 2016 the Coalinga City Council was one of the first cities to pass an Ordinance allowing for the Cultivation, Manufacturing and Distribution of Cannabis.
-The City sold its old Prison Claremont Custody Center to Ocean Grown Extracts for $4.1 Million Dollars to help the city get out of a financial crisis and to supply jobs to the residents.
-Shortly after the small city voted to allow a single Cannabis Dispensary from Have a Heart that would also supply tax revenue to the city and allow for patients in need to obtain Cannabis.
-Have a Heart was purchased by Harvest Health, that was then bought out by High Times.
-Coalinga made millions from the sales of Cannabis and is now the first city in Fresno County to allow an outdoor grow at the old return to custody center.
-In 2020 due to the Success of Have a Heart Coalinga decided to allow another dispensary that would be the first Cannabis Lounge and is anticipated to be in partnership with Claremont Capital Partners.
+In 2016 Coalinga was one of the first cities to pass an ordinance allowing for the cultivation, manufacturing and distribution of cannabis.
+The City sold its old Claremont Custody Center (jail) to Ocean Grown Extracts for $4.1 million, to help the city get out of a financial crisis and to supply jobs to local residents.

-Education
+Education and Government

-Coalinga is the site of West Hills College Coalinga, which is part of the California Community Colleges system.
+Coalinga is the site of Coalinga College (formally West Hills College-Coalinga), which is part of the California Community Colleges system.

 Its children are served by the Coalinga-Huron Joint Unified School District, of which Coalinga High School is a part.

+In the United States House of Representatives, Coalinga is in California's 13th congressional district and is represented by Democrat Adam Gray.